rit-igm-web/igme-235-shared/exercises/framework_exercise.md

 7. In VS Code, duplicate the **bootstrap.html** and name the new file **bootstrap-navbar.html**, and in the new file empty out the body content.

-8. Let's first start with the NavBar, go to https://getbootstrap.com/docs/5.1/components/navbar/ and we will copy the first example code into our newly emptied body (here it is it, also):
+8. Let's first start with the NavBar, go to https://getbootstrap.com/docs/5.1/components/navbar/ and we will copy the first example code into our newly emptied body (here it is, also):

 ```
 <nav class="navbar navbar-expand-lg navbar-light bg-light">